kendybt-data/Digital_Music_Store_Exploratory_Data_Analysis/README.md

 # Digital_Music_Store_Exploratory_Data_Analysis
-The project aims to understand the track sales behavior of a digital music store by extracting, transforming and filtering data using SQL for the creation of queries, subqueries, joins, etc.
+The project consists of an exploratory analysis of a digital music store sales database.
+SQL was used to extract data from 11 related tables of the database.
+Subsequently, data transformation and filtering were performed using queries, subqueries, aggregation and window functions, joins and temporary tables to understand the behavior of track sales.